 The crashes page in your dashboard lists all of your crash reports.
-When you select one, it opens the crash overview page, where you can find many details.
+When you select one, it opens the crash overview page where you can find more details about that crash.

 The graph above depicts the number of crashing sessions caused by this particular crash against the days of the previous month.
 Each line color represents a different app version.

 Here are what the details in the crash page cover: